Living as a Colorectal Cancer Survivor

 Dietary supplements are not regulated like medicines in the United States – they do not have to be proven effective (or even safe) before being sold, although there are limits on what they’re allowed to claim they can do.
 If you are thinking about taking any type of nutritional supplement, talk to your health care team.
 They can help you decide which ones you can use safely while avoiding those that could be harmful.

-Alcohol intake has been linked with an increased risk of getting colorectal cancer, especially in men.
+Alcohol consumption has been linked with an increased risk of getting colorectal cancer, especially in men.
 But whether alcohol affects the risk of colorectal cancer recurrence is not as clear.

 The American Cancer Society recommends that people who drink alcohol limit their intake to no more than 1 drink a day for women and no more than 2 drinks a day for men, to help lower their risk of getting certain types of cancer (including colorectal cancer).
 But for people who have finished cancer treatment, the effects of alcohol on recurrence risk are largely unknown.
 This issue is complicated by the fact that low to moderate alcohol use has been linked with a lower risk of heart disease.